rafaelpardor/todo-cli/README.md

-# Go Todo
+# TODO Cli

-I want to create my own TODO list CLI, it will behave the way I want and do the necesary to work as a Todo list, and fast ideas notes, nothing less, nothing more.
+I want to create my own TODO list CLI, it will be fast, behave the way I want to and do the necesary to work as a Todo list.